aido/AidoATP/README.md

 Simple Moving Average based trend following algorithm
 -----------------------------------------------------

 The SMA algorithm reaction to trends is slower than both the EMA algorithm and the Advance/Decline Spread algorithm.
-Similar to the EMA, the SMA buy and sell deciscion is based on the crossover between rwo SMAs, one long and one short.
+Similar to the EMA, the SMA buy and sell deciscion is based on the crossover between two SMAs, one long and one short.
 The length of these moving averages is configurable.

 Volume Participation algorithm (VWAP Cross)